-The Board of Directors presently has seven members, with two vacancies.
-There are three directors in Class I, whose term of office expires in 2011.
-The three nominees for Class I directors are Michael Borer, Mary Ann Gray and Lester Kaplan.
-Each of the nominees is currently a Class I director and was elected by our stockholders at our 2008 Annual Meeting of Stockholders.
-If elected at the annual meeting, each of these nominees would serve until the 2014 Annual Meeting of Stockholders and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
-The terms of the directors in Classes II and III expire at our 2012 and 2013 Annual Meetings of Stockholders, respectively.
+The Board of Directors presently has eight members, with one vacancy.
+There are two directors in Class II, whose term of office expires in 2012.
+The two nominees for Class II directors are Uli Hacksell and Torsten Rasmussen.
+Each of the nominees is currently a Class II director and was elected by our stockholders at our 2009 Annual Meeting of Stockholders.
+If elected at the annual meeting, each of these nominees would serve until the 2015 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The terms of the directors in Classes I and III expire at our 2014 and 2013 Annual Meetings of Stockholders, respectively.
 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.
-All of our directors attended the 2010 Annual Meeting of Stockholders.
+All of our then current directors attended the 2011 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-The three nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
+The two nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares that would have been voted for that nominee instead will be voted for the election of a substitute nominee proposed by the Board of Directors.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.